-Top 10 Most Expensive Jewellery in the world by Cartier as of 2020
+Cartier’s Top 10 Most Expensive Pieces of Jewellery, as of 2021

 Cartier is a brand that has become synonymous with the word luxury, up to the whole gift wrapping routine.
 They’ve since built a name for themselves as an innovative yet classic jeweller, with a range of iconic pieces designed and crafted over the years.
 The jewellers can boast an iconic history, starting as a jewellery shop in Paris and standing the test of time to become the global empire that it is today.
 For over 150 years now they’ve been at the top of the industry and continue to hold a reputation as one of the most respected jewellery brands worldwide.

-They’ve become a venerated and loved name in the world of luxury brands in jewellery, pendant necklaces and watches and provide some of the most expensive gold jewelry ever sold.
+They’ve become a venerated and loved name in the world of luxury brands in jewellery, pendant necklaces and watches and provide some of the most expensive pieces of jewelry ever sold.
 Their sumptuous and opulent designs are just as stunning in the modern day as they were in the 19th century.
 Cartier jewellery has been displayed by many of the foremost individuals in the highest class of contemporary society.